MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Privacy; Dataset Condensation.
   - <details><summary>Digest</summary> We for the first time identify that dataset condensation (DC) which is originally designed for improving training efficiency is also a better solution to replace the traditional data generators for private data generation, thus providing privacy for free.
 To demonstrate the privacy benefit of DC, we build a connection between DC and differential privacy, and theoretically prove on linear feature extractors (and then extended to non-linear feature extractors) that the existence of one sample has limited impact (O(m/n)) on the parameter distribution of networks trained on m samples synthesized from n(n≫m) raw samples by DC.

+- Benign Overparameterization in Membership Inference with Early Stopping. [[paper]](https://arxiv.org/abs/2205.14055)
+  - Jasper Tan, Daniel LeJeune, Blake Mason, Hamid Javadi, Richard G. Baraniuk.
+  - Key Word: Benign Overparameterization; Membership Inference Attacks; Early Stopping.
+  - <details><summary>Digest</summary> Does a neural network's privacy have to be at odds with its accuracy?
+In this work, we study the effects the number of training epochs and parameters have on a neural network's vulnerability to membership inference (MI) attacks, which aim to extract potentially private information about the training data.
+We first demonstrate how the number of training epochs and parameters individually induce a privacy-utility trade-off: more of either improves generalization performance at the expense of lower privacy.
+However, remarkably, we also show that jointly tuning both can eliminate this privacy-utility trade-off.

 - FaceMAE: Privacy-Preserving Face Recognition via Masked Autoencoders. [[paper]](https://arxiv.org/abs/2205.11090) [[code]](https://github.com/kaiwang960112/FaceMAE)
   - Kai Wang, Bo Zhao, Xiangyu Peng, Zheng Zhu, Jiankang Deng, Xinchao Wang, Hakan Bilen, Yang You.
   - Key Word: Privacy; Face Recognition.